 Professor in Biochemical Pharmacology and Toxicology

-BSc (Glasgow) PhD (Aberdeen) FRCPath FBTS FRSC FSB FBPharmacolS European Registered Toxicologist
+BSc (Glasgow) PhD (Aberdeen) FRCPath FBTS FRSC FSB FBPhS European Registered Toxicologist

-Heather is enthusiastically involved in connecting academia with the pharmaceutical and biotechnology industry and is a a member of the Internal Management Board of the Kosterlitz Centre for Therapeutics which aims to facilitate scientific excellence and innovation in the discovery of new medicines.
+Heather is enthusiastically involved in connecting academia with the pharmaceutical and biotechnology industry and works to facilitate scientific excellence and innovation in the discovery of new medicines.

-Prof Wallace is currently President of the BTS and is the President of EUROTOX 2014 to be held in Edinburgh later this year.
-She chairs the Specialty Advisory Committee (Toxicology) and is the UK CPD Advisor for Toxicology for the Royal College of Pathologists.
+Prof Wallace is immediate Past President of the BTS and is a member of the PPE committee of teh British Pharmacological Society.
+She sits on the Committee for Carcinogenicity (COC), Herbal Medicine Advisory Committee (HMAC), Paediatric Medicnes Expert Advisry Group (MHRA), Specialty Advisory Committee (Toxicology) and is the UK CPD Advisor for Toxicology for the Royal College of Pathologists.
 She is also an evaluator and an assessor for the European Commission.

 Heather was elected a Fellow of the following Societies: the Royal College of Pathologists ; the British Toxicology Society; the British Pharmacological Society; the Royal Society of Chemistry; the Society of Biology.
 She is also a European Registered Toxicologist and a member of the UK Register of Toxicologists.